 It’s been ten years, and my vision has at times deteriorated, and then stabilised again.
 My library and my librarian have both been there for me.
 Finding new information and keeping me supported.
 There really isn’t anything else in my community that can do this for me.
 Last year my vision took a bit of a downturn and I had new symptoms to deal with.
 I now find that my peripheral vision is almost nonexistent, and focussing takes so long that moving or scrolling displays are almost impossible to read.
 Where stairs do not have clearly marked edges I have to take great care as they can blur into one, this means that many escalators resemble a silver-grey river which can be quite alarming.
 Artificial light can cause eye strain that often blurs out the vision in one or both of my eyes, and can sometimes cause a visual migraine that makes me almost blind for a few hours.
 Those two holes left me with blind spots, and my general vision is rather like looking through a dirty net curtain.

 I have adjusted (although I get very angry at organisations such as train companies who seem to refuse to understand disability awareness guidelines which would make travel much easier) There is no label to show the public my kind of disability.
+Thanks to many changes in legislation I’m not entitled to any help.
+I’m not visually impaired enough to qualify for registration yet.
 I don’t get a badge, or a stick, and no one can tell I have it.
 People get angry behind me on public transport when I have to stop and stare at steps, or doors.
 They don’t give me their seats even when I’m holding on with both hands because my peripheral vision is so poor that I can’t tell what’s next to me, or because my balance is affected by my inability to focus.
 I am very patient with other people who tut when I can’t see that my ticket is the wrong one, or that it’s the wrong way up, or when I have to stop for a few seconds longer than they need.
-It’s not their fault that they can’t see my disability, and being angry with them doesn’t help me.
+It’s not their fault that they can’t see my disability, as beyond an odd tilting of my head to get objects into the clearer bits of my field of vision, they can’t know what’s wrong.
+Being angry with them doesn’t help me.

 To give you an idea of what my vision is like, I have prepared this image.
 I have always taken photographs, and discovering that I have a visual impairment might confuse some people as to how I do this.
 I do it by learning the camera’s capabilities and then trusting it.
 Mostly when I’m taking photos I actually can’t see what I’m taking until I look at it on the computer screen.